 - An eastbound bus lane operating 6:30am to 10am weekdays.

 - Changes to bus stops and shelters, these directly affect properties at 10, 14, 40, 61, 78, 81, 89 and 89A Raleigh Road.

 - Removal of on-street parking at various locations and during the operation of the bus lane.

 - Removal of one cherry tree.

+The sections below provide more detailed information about the proposed changes and benefits.
 The location of the proposed bus lane is shown on the map.

 Proposed bus lane